BananaTigeer2/maven-javafx-ms3/README.md

 ## Overview
 #### Approach
 The development process follows the following steps:<br/>
-1. Defining and breaking down requirements - Identifying primary requirements and breaking them down <br/> into smaller pieces followed by defining assumptions for each requirement and figuring out tools needed.<br/>
+1. Defining and breaking down requirements - Identifying requirements and breaking them down <br/> into smaller pieces followed by defining assumptions for each requirement and figuring out tools needed.<br/>

 2. Designing - Structuring flow of a requirement and its corresponding assumptions.